fsprojects/fsharp-ai-tools/README.md

   allows you to check the shapes of your differentiable code indepentently of TensorFlow's shape computations.
   A shape inference system is used which allows for many shapes to be inferred and is akin to F# type inference.
   Not all TensorFlow automatic shape transformations are applied during shape inference.

+# The TensorFlow API for F#

+See `TensorFlow.FSharp`.
+This API is designed in a similar way to `TensorFlowSharp`, but is implemented directly in F# and contains some additional functionality.

 # Live Checking Tooling